lekoala/silverstripe-tabulator/README.md

 - SSTabulator.moneyEditor: edit currencies
 - SSTabulator.externalEditor: edit with an external script
 - SSTabulator.isCellEditable: convention based callback to check if the row is editable

+## Custom build

+This module use a custom build of Tabulator with specific tweaks that might or might not be merged some day.
+You can use the cdn version by disabling `use_custom_build` config flag.

 ## Dependencies